cksystemsteaching/selfie/grader/introductory-assignments.md

 | 7    | 128         | 2^{7}               |
 | 8    | 256         | 2^{8}               |

-As shown above, 2 bits can have 4 possible states (00,01,10,11), and when we add one bit, the state space grows exponentially.
+As shown above, 2 bits can have four possible states (00,01,10,11), and when we add one bit, the state space grows exponentially.

 ### Exercises